skn-036/vue-popper-utilities/README.md

 -   Predefined components like `Dropdown`, `DropdownChild`, `Tooltip` for covering most of the use case.
 -   Fully customizable.
 It is possible to make any kind of custom popup using the package.
 -   Keyboard navigation between multiple children dropdowns.
--   transition and animation capability using vue default
+-   transition and animation capability using vue default **Transition** component.

 ## Getting started